-Does your PC feel sluggish, start slowing down while performing some intensive tasks such as video editing or gaming?, then overheating of the CPU and its cores may be the culprit behind it.
+Does your PC feel sluggish, start slowing down while performing some intensive tasks such as video editing or gaming?
+Then overheating the CPU and its cores may be the culprit behind it.
 Eccentrically, Windows does not have any in-built tools that could let you monitor your CPU temperature.
 While this task could be accomplished by visiting the BIOS settings, it could be a lot of hassle.
-In this post, I will guide you on how to monitor CPU Temperature on Windows 10.
+In this post, I will guide you on how to monitor CPU Temperature on Windows 11 and Windows 10.

 - HWiNFO Diagnostic Software

 Make sure to use the 64-bit version if your computer supports it.

 HWiNFO is a free in-depth monitoring software for Windows that allows monitoring of every single component.
 Users could install this as a standalone application or use it as a portable software on any device.
 It categorizes the hardware components into sections and displays information.
 Download the app from the official website, install it on the PC, and run it in Sensor’s only Mode.
 Once opened, scroll down to the CPU Section to find the CPU and the core’s temperature.

 One of the most visually appealing and clean applications with simple and easy to read user-interface, NZXT CAM is yet another monitoring software for Windows.
 While allowing to read the CPU Temperatures, the app also allows for GPU Overclocking, Custom Cooling Curves, and lots more.
 You can download it from the official website.

 Once downloaded and installed, open the application.
 Under the PC Monitoring Menu of the NZXT application, you’ll find a section for CPU with the temperature, clock speed, and the load mentioned.

 The Open Hardware Monitor is a freeware with the code being Open-source; this application allows users the ability to monitor CPU temperatures, voltages, fan speeds, and lots more.
 The individual core clock speeds and temperatures are displayed as well.
 Download and Install from the official website.